Projects > Plot 420

 - Size: 4,624sqm

-- Services: Offices
+- Services: Architecture

 The building's clean and simple form is honest to its function and responds to its context in scale and massing.
 The elevational treatment employs contrasting elements that bear a direct relation with the internal spatial and environmental requirements.
 The more open south elevation provides maximum natural light and views out from the office space, contrasted by a more solid horizontal expression derived from the functional requirements of the laboratory uses.
 These contrasting elements provide legibility to the building and clarity of expression, and are framed by articulated cladding to create a unity and cohesion to the whole building.